umd-dslam/docs/src/intro/hdfs.md

 ## Checkpointng

 [Checkpointing](https://blog.cloudera.com/blog/2014/03/a-guide-to-checkpointing-in-hadoop/) is an essential part of maintaining and persisting filesystem metadata in HDFS.
 It’s crucial for efficient NameNode recovery and restart, and is an important indicator of overall cluster health.
-Checkpointing is the process of merging the content of the most recent `FSImage` with all edits applied `EditLogs` after that `FSImage` is merged in order to create a new `FSImage`.
+Checkpointing is the process of merging the content of the most recent FSImage with all edits applied (EditLogs) after that FSImage is merged in order to create a new FSImage.
 Checkpointing is triggered automatically by configuration policies or manually by HDFS administration commands.